AlexaCRM/alexacrm.github.io/datapress/getting-started.md

 Now the plugin is connected to CRM, and you can start building the integration.

+**Important Information for Data Migration**

+If you are planning to migrate data from one solution to another, follow these steps:

+1. Make sure to set ICDS_AUTH_KEY in Advanced Settings.
+This key is essential for authentication during the migration process.
+2. Connect the Plugin.
+3. Add Registration.

 ## Create a form

 The plugin provides a Gutenberg block, "Dataverse Plain".
 To create your first form, you can use the [custom form syntax](/datapress/Forms/custom-forms.md).